justeattakeaway/pie/packages/tools/pie-icons-react/README.md

 ## Icon list

-You can check the list of all the icons on our PIe documentation site: https://pie.design/foundations/iconography/library/.
+You can check the list of all the icons on our PIE documentation site: https://pie.design/foundations/iconography/library/.

 ## Credits